History of the Bells

 Get Involved in Bell Ringing

-Bell ringing practices are held weekly on a Friday between 11:30am and 1:00pm.
-Novice and experienced ringers are always very welcome to attend, but please check the Ringing Calendar first as we ring on alternate months at St Mary’s Church, Fownhope.
-We are always looking for new recruits so If you are interested in learning to ring, or would just like to come and watch one of our practices, please contact us.
+Bell ringing practices take place most Fridays between 11:00am and 12:30pm.
+Visiting ringers are always very welcome, regardless of skill level, but please check our Ringing Calendar beforehand, as we practice at St Mary’s Church, Fownhope on alternate months.
+We are always looking for new recruits, so if you are interested in learning to ring church bells, or would just like to come and watch one of our practices, please Contact Us.

 Latest News from the Tower